-Liability Issues: Commercial servers: Forty-three states and the District of Columbia have laws on the books or case law (law that comes about through a court ruling rather than an act of the legislature) that hold commercial servers of alcohol liable for the harm caused by their intoxicated patrons.
+Liability Issues: Commercial servers: Forty-two states and the District of Columbia have laws on the books or case law (law that comes about through a court ruling rather than an act of the legislature) that hold commercial servers of alcohol liable for the harm caused by their intoxicated patrons.
 Some of the laws have limitations.

-Social Hosts: Thirty-eight states have enacted laws or have case law that permit social hosts who serve liquor to people who subsequently are involved in crashes to be held liable for any injury or death.
+Social Hosts: Thirty-nine states have enacted laws or have case law that permit social hosts who serve liquor to people who subsequently are involved in crashes to be held liable for any injury or death.
 These laws may have limited application, for example, many laws specify that the drinker must be obviously intoxicated.
 In some cases, the laws are only targeted at minors.

 KEY SOURCES OF ADDITIONAL INFORMATION